lkumle/ObjectSorting_docs/index.rst

 Landing page with general information on how to use this documentation.
+Give details on what people can find here.
+- Unity Task
+- PreProcessing & Analysis
+- How to adapt to your own experiment

-ALso some information on how people can contact us?
+ALso some information on how people can contact us.

+Also include relevant publications!

 .. toctree::
    :caption: Getting Started